-Exclusion Descriptions All Other Exclusions (Continued) 12.
+Exclusion Description All Other Exclusions (Continued) 12.
 Medical services that are provided to Members who are confined or committed to jail, house of correction, prison, or custodial facility of the Department of Youth Services.
 13. Reimbursement for travel expenses.
 14. Services for non-Members.
 15. Services for which no charge would be made in the absence of insurance.
 16. Services for which no coverage is provided in this Benefit Handbook, Schedule of Benefits or Prescription Drug Brochure.
 17. Services provided under an individualized education program (IEP), including any services provided under an IEP that are delivered by school personnel or any services provided under an IEP purchased from a contractor or vendor.
 18. Services that are not Medically Necessary.
-19. Services your PCP or a Plan Provider has not provided, arranged or approved except as described in the Handbook sections "Your PCP Manages Your Health Care" and "Using Plan Providers".
-20. Taxes or governmental assessments on services or supplies.
-21. Transportation, except for emergency ambulance transport, and non-emergency medical transport needed for transfer between Hospitals or other covered health care facilities or from a covered facility to your home when Medically Necessary.
-22. Voice modification surgery, except when Medically Necessary for gender affirming services.
-23. The following products and services: Air conditioners, air purifiers and filters, dehumidifiers and humidifiers.
+19. Taxes or governmental assessments on services or supplies.
+20. Transportation, except for emergency ambulance transport, and non-emergency medical transport needed for transfer between Hospitals or other covered health care facilities or from a covered facility to your home when Medically Necessary.
+21. Voice modification surgery, except when Medically Necessary for gender affirming services.
+22. The following products and services: Air conditioners, air purifiers and filters, dehumidifiers and humidifiers.
 Car seats.
 Chairs, bath chairs, feeding chairs, toddler chairs, chair lifts, recliners.
 Electric scooters.
 Exercise equipment.
 Home modifications including but not limited to elevators, handrails and ramps.
 Hot tubs, jacuzzis, saunas or whirlpools.
 Mattresses.
 Medical alert systems.
 Motorized beds.
 Pillows.
 Power-operated vehicles.
 Stair lifts and stair glides.
 Strollers.
 Safety equipment.

-Exclusion Descriptions

-All Other Exclusions (Continue ed)

 Vehicle modifications including but not limited to van lifts.
 Telephone.
 Television.